Stability of the selfsimilar dynamics of a vortex filament: Introduction

 that is usually known as the binormal flow (BF) or the localized induction equation (LIE).
 Above $\chi=\chi(t,x)\in\mathbb R^3$, $x$ denotes the arclength parameter and $t$ the time variable.
 Using the Frenet frame, the above equation can be written as

-where $c$ is the curvature of the curve and $\tau$ its torsion.
-This geometric flow was proposed by DaRios in 1906 \cite{DaR} as an approximation of the evolution of a vortex filament in a 3-D incompressible inviscid fluid (see also \cite{ArHa}).
+where $c$ is the curvature of the curve and $b$ its binormal vector.
+This geometric flow was proposed by Da Rios in 1906 \cite{DaR} as an approximation of the evolution of a vortex filament in a 3-D incompressible inviscid fluid (see also \cite{ArHa}).
 We refer the reader to \cite{AlKuOk}, \cite{Ba}, \cite{Sa} and \cite{MaBe} for an analysis and discussion about the limitations of this model and to \cite{Ri} for a survey about Da Rios' work.
 Local well-posedness results for the binormal flow were obtained when curvature and torsion are in high order Sobolev spaces, see \cite{Ha, Ko,FuMi}.
-A recent result of local well-posedness for the binormal flow, for less regular closed curves, was obtained by Jerrard and Smets \cite{JeSm1,JeSm2} by considering a weak version of the binormal flow.
+For less regular closed curves Jerrard and Smets obtained recently in \cite{JeSm1,JeSm2} a result of global existence for a weak version of the binormal flow.
+They also proved a weak-strong uniqueness property, as long as self-intersections do not occur.

 The selfsimilar solutions with respect to scaling of \eqref{binormal} are easily found by first fixing the ansatz

 Plugging this ansatz in \eqref{binormal} and eliminating time one obtains the ODE

 After differentiation in $s$, calling $T(s)=G^\prime(s)$, and using the system of Frenet equations we get